 ROM stands for Read-Only Memory.
-It is a non-volatile memory that is used to stores important information which is used to operate the system.
+It is a non-volatile memory that is used to store important information which is used to operate the system.
 As its name refers to read-only memory, we can only read the programs and data stored on it.
 It is also a primary memory unit of the computer system.
 It contains some electronic fuses that can be programmed for a piece of specific information.
 The information stored in the ROM in binary format.
 It is also known as permanent memory.

-Features of ROM (Read-Only Memory):
+Features of ROM (Read-Only Memory)